-■ Cosmetology Center
+Cosmetology Center

 The Randolph Community College Cosmetology Center is located in the Hillside Shopping Center at 1003 S. Fayetteville St., Asheboro.
+The Cosmetology Center is expected to move to the Asheboro Campus sometime in 2015; a new facility is currently being renovated.

-■ Randleman Center
+Randleman Center